-Sypris Electronics' gross profit increased \$2.5 million to \$1.1 million in the first quarter of 2020 as compared to a loss of \$1.4 million for the first quarter of 2019.
-The increase in gross profit was primarily as a result of the growth in revenue during the quarter.
-Certain programs contributing to the improvement in revenue and gross margin for the comparable periods reached their expected quarterly run rates during the first quarter of 2020 and allowed management to more efficiently balance production and to improve overhead absorption.
-The order backlog for Sypris Electronics is expected to support a stable revenue rate during the balance of 2020 and price increases on certain programs could contribute to margin expansion beginning in the second quarter.
-Gross margin for the first quarter of 2020 was 12.6% as compared to a negative gross margin of 42.2% in the prior year.
+Sypris Electronics' gross profit increased \$0.7 million and \$3.3 million for the three and six months ended July 5, 2020, respectively.
+The increase in gross profit was primarily as a result of the growth in revenue during the periods.
+Certain programs contributing to the improvement in revenue and gross margin for the comparable periods reached their expected quarterly run rates during the first half of 2020 and allowed management to more efficiently balance production and to improve overhead absorption.
+The order backlog for Sypris Electronics is expected to support a stable revenue rate during the second half of 2020 and price increases on certain programs could contribute to margin expansion in comparison with the previous year.